dm1ar/Risc-V-Keyer/README.md

 ### Top-Down Design Approach

-Following the principles from Jacob Bengio’s "Embedded Software Design", we adopt a top-down approach, ensuring that the architecture is solid before delving into coding.
+Following the principles from **Jacob Bengio’s "Embedded Software Design"**, we adopt a top-down approach, ensuring that the architecture is solid before delving into coding.

+Jacob's book is strongly recommended, if you want to delve deeper into State-of-the-Art Real-Time SW development.

 ### Architecture First, Coding by ChatGPT